 Melrose – Used this town as a home base during my bank holiday in Scotland.
 This location was perfect for easy day trips since it’s conveniently located only an hour from many of the places I visited and has Airbnb options.

 Tip: Have you tried Airbnb?
-Sign up with my link here to receive up to $55 USD off your first trip.
+Sign up here or save 20% off your hotel booking by visiting Booking.com.

 Resources: While I used Melrose as a base there are a bit of sightseeing you could do here.
 Click here to see what.